 5-Minute Strawberry Sherbet in the Food Processor

-Print This Post Print This Post 5-Minute Strawberry Sherbet in the Food Processor The joke goes:
+Print This Post Print This Post 5-Minute Strawberry Sherbet in the Food Processor on Shockingly Delicious

 Q: What’s the difference between sherbet and sorbet?